stefanoborini/book-modelviewcontroller/source/02_mvc_variations/index.rst

 Traditional MVC is excellent as a starting point for discussion, but by no means it must be considered the one and only proper way of doing MVC.
-In fact, MVC is rather limited within the context of modern UI development.
-New patterns have emerged, built around MVC basic concepts but with additional tricks, extensions and alternative design choices to satisfy modern requirements while keeping programming complexity as low as possible.
-Examples of such requirements include:
+In fact, we saw how Traditional MVC is outdated within the context of modern UI development.
+New patterns have emerged, built around fundamental MVC concepts and nomenclature, but with additional tricks, extensions and alternative design choices to satisfy modern requirements, such as the following:

    - a modal dialog must allow changing values, but revert them when the Cancel button is pressed.